tonybranfort/ngpo/README.md

 ## List

-Nest another 'els' object in your list object ('payments' here):
+Nest your list elements as another 'els' object in your list object ('payments' here):
 ```javascript
 var ngpo = require('ngpo');